bilal-fazlani/commanddotnet/README.md

 ## Settings

 When you create a new instance of `AppRunner<T>` you can pass an instance new `AppSettings` object.

 Here are the settings you can change:

-### Show argument details

-Shows type information of arguments in help text.
-Enabled by default.
+> note: some settings are covered in other areas of this document along with their features.

 ### Method argument mode

 Possible values :

-1. Parameter (default)
+1. Operand (default)
 2. Option

-When method argument mode is set to parameter, all arguments of methods are treated as parameters and dont need any names to be passed through command line.
+When method argument mode is `Operand`, all arguments of methods are treated as operands.
+They **will not** need to b named on the command line but position **will** matter.
-Note that order of passing parameters matter in this mode.

-When method argument mode is set to option, all arguments of methods are treated as options and need a name to be passed.
+When method argument mode is set to `Option`, all arguments of methods are treated as options.
+They **will** need to b named on the command line but position **will not** matter.

 Note that this is only applicable for methods and not constructors.
 For constructors, all arguments are options only.